Our responses to reviews and inquiries

 Overview

-This update highlights the significant amount of work undertaken over the year to promote a more collaborative and patient-focused culture in healthcare regulation and focuses on four themes:
+This update highlights the work undertaken over the year to promote a more collaborative and patient-focused culture in healthcare regulation.
+It focuses on four themes:

-- Patients’ insight – which includes development of the Patient Information Service.
+- Patients’ insight.
+Includes development of the Patient Information Service.

-- Being open and honest – which includes our joint work with the Nursing and Midwifery Council on Duty of candour, how we raise awareness of our guidance and development of the National Training Survey.
+- Being open and honest.
+Includes our joint work with the Nursing and Midwifery Council on Duty of candour.
+How we raise awareness of our guidance and development of the National Training Survey.

-- Professionalism – this includes our new standards for education and training, development of generic professional capabilities, the work of the Regional Liaison Service and our professionalism events.
+- Professionalism.
+Includes our new standards for education and training.
+Development of generic professional capabilities, the work of the Regional Liaison Service and our professionalism events.

-- Collaboration and information sharing – which includes work to strengthen relationships with the Care Quality Commission and other systems regulators.
+- Collaboration and information sharing.
+Includes work to strengthen relationships with the Care Quality Commission and other systems regulators.

 The October 2014 responses to reviews and inquiries